Update a client workspace’s have list without actually copying any files.

 Force the flush.
 Helix Server performs the flush even if the client workspace already has the file at the specified revision.

 For scripting purposes, perform the flush on a list of valid file arguments in full depot syntax with a valid revision number.

-Display the results of the flush without actually performing the flush.
+Display what the results of the flush would be without actually performing the flush.
 This lets you make sure that the flush does what you think it will do before you do it.